chen42/slides/antiviral.md

 <small>An antiretroviral (ARV) regimen for a treatment-naive patient generally consists of two nucleoside reverse transcriptase inhibitors (NRTIs) administered in combination with a third active ARV drug from one of three drug classes: an integrase strand transfer inhibitor (INSTI), a non-nucleoside reverse transcriptase inhibitor (NNRTI), or a protease inhibitor (PI) with a pharmacokinetic (PK) enhancer (also known as a booster; the two drugs used for this purpose are cobicistat and ritonavir). </small>

+Note:
+* ART is cART, a combination of drugs targeting multiple viral replication pathways.
+* Past recommendation includes protease inhibitors.
+Current recommendation all include INSTI
+* Need to understand the exceptions as well.
+* click on the title link to read the full recommendation, DTG = dolutegravir;  3TC = lamivudine;  TAF = tenofovir alafenamide (no need to memorize these acronyms)
 ---

 <section id="Integrase">